OmniRobotHome: A Multi-Camera Home Platform for Real-Time Human-Robot Interaction: System Details

-For each camera count $k$, we sample 25 random subsets and report the mean coverage.
-We evaluate $M \in \{1, 2, 4, 6, 10, 15\}$, spanning single-view detection through dense multi-view stereo requirements.

-\textbf{Farthest-point camera ordering.} To obtain a deterministic removal sequence that maximally preserves spatial diversity, we apply a greedy farthest-point ordering.
-Starting from the full set, the algorithm iteratively selects the camera whose removal least reduces the minimum pairwise distance among the remaining cameras:
+\textbf{Setup.} We run the analysis on a held-out human-motion capture using the 40 wide-area pose cameras; the 8 stereo cameras are dedicated to object pose and are excluded.
+To simulate sparser arrays while preserving spatial diversity, we remove cameras in a farthest-first order: starting from the full set, we iteratively drop the camera whose removal least reduces the minimum pairwise distance among the cameras that remain,

-where $\mathbf{t}_i$ is the translation component of camera $i$.
-This $O(N^2)$ procedure yields a progressive removal order used for the composite visualization (\cref{fig:overall_graph}\,(h)) and the supplementary video; the coverage-fraction curves in \cref{fig:overall_graph}\,(g) use random subset sampling as described above.

-\textbf{Joint visibility and triangulation error.} For 3D human pose estimation, a joint must be visible in at least two cameras to be triangulated.
-The triangulation error is bounded by $\epsilon \propto 1/\sin\theta$, where $\theta$ is the angle between the two viewing rays.
-Cameras that are nearly co-linear yield large $\theta^{-1}$ and thus poor depth estimates; the farthest-point ordering preserves wide baselines and keeps $\theta$ large as cameras are removed.
-These results feed into \cref{fig:overall_graph}, confirming that the 48-camera array provides substantial redundancy while demonstrating graceful degradation down to approximately 12--16 cameras for most tasks.
+where $\mathbf{t}_i$ is the position of camera $i$, so that the retained cameras stay maximally spread as the count decreases.